19hours/sg-statutes/Acts/Income Tax Act.md

 “specified amount” means —

-(a) in relation to the year 2005, the difference between $85,000 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $5,000 shall be disregarded;
+(a) [Deleted by Act 2 of 2016 wef 11/04/2016]

 (b) in relation to the year 2006, 2007, 2008, 2009 or 2010, the difference between $76,500 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $4,500 shall be disregarded;

-(c) in relation to the year 2011, the difference between $79,333 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $4,500 (being a month before September 2011) or $5,000 (being the month of September 2011 or any subsequent month) shall be disregarded; and
+(c) in relation to the year 2011, the difference between $79,333 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $4,500 (being a month before September 2011) or $5,000 (being the month of September 2011 or any subsequent month) shall be disregarded;

+[Act 2 of 2016 wef 11/04/2016]

+(d) in relation to the year 2012, 2013, 2014 or 2015, the difference between $85,000 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $5,000 shall be disregarded; and

+[Act 2 of 2016 wef 11/04/2016]

-(d) in relation to the year 2012 and every subsequent year, the difference between $85,000 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $5,000 shall be disregarded;
+(e) in relation to the year 2016 and every subsequent year, the difference between $102,000 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $6,000 is to be disregarded;

+[Act 2 of 2016 wef 11/04/2016]

 “total wages”, in relation to any year, means the total of the ordinary and additional wages in that year received by an employee;